-Vichy, Auvergne: tourism & sightseeing
+Vichy, Allier tourism & sightseeing

 Visit Vichy (Auvergne, France)

-Although the town is not a major tourist destination there are some sights of interest in Vichy, which is also an important spa town, very popular among those seeking the healing powers of the local water.
+Although the town is not a major tourist destination there are some sights of interest in Vichy, which is also an important spa town very popular among those seeking the healing powers of the local water.

 Although most of Vichy dates from the late 19th century onwards there are certain monuments that are older.
 These include the remaining parts of the Convent of the Celestins (in the park of the same name) dates from the 15th century, and was originally part of a benedictine monastery.
 The Castel Franc also dates from the 15th century, although the principal facade was rebuilt in the 19th century.

-The houses along the Boulevard des Etats-Unis, dating from the epoch when the town started to develop under Napoleon (1860-1870), are also interesting (and in a style that is very unusual in the Auvergne - these include the Chalet Marie-Louise, the Chalet de Clermont-Tonnere and the Chalet de l'Empereur.
+The houses along the Boulevard des Etats-Unis, dating from the epoch when the town started to develop under Napoleon III (1860-1870), are also interesting and in a style that is very unusual in the Auvergne - these include the Chalet Marie-Louise, the Chalet de Clermont-Tonnere and the Chalet de l'Empereur.
 The Parc Napoleon III was also part of this new development.

 The Palace of Congress (opera) building dates from the same period but stands in complete contrast, with its ornately decorated facade also incorporating art nouveau elements.

-Note: as well as the thermal spa waters made popular by Napoleon Vichy is also well known for its role as seat of the government of 'unoccupied France' during the Second World War, under the rule of Marshal Pétain (they were based in the Palace of congress building).
+Note: as well as the thermal spa waters made popular by Napoleon, Vichy is also well known for its role as seat of the government of 'unoccupied France' during the Second World War, under the rule of Marshal Pétain (they were based in the Palace of Congress building).

-Map of Vichy and places to visit
+Map of Vichy and places nearby

 Visit near Vichy with France This Way reviews